chetanthawani11/lifedash/docs/TASK-4.2-COMPLETE.md

 □ Can navigate to individual journal
 □ Journal page loads correctly
 □ Empty state shows when no entries
-□ "+ New Entry" button opens modal
+□ "New Entry" button opens modal
 □ Entry form has all fields
 □ Title input works
 □ Mood selector works (all 5 moods)